About This Course in Digital Engagement

 About the Makers

-Wanderway was created collaboratively by Sarah Lutman, Beck Tench, and Jessica Fiala and substantially revised in early 2018 with the help of Anika Fajardo.
-We were inspired by the many examples of interesting and surprising digital engagement we see every day as we interact personally and professionally with cultural organizations and the great people who work inside them as artists, staff, and volunteers.
+Wanderway was created collaboratively by Sarah Lutman, Beck Tench, and Jessica Fiala and substantially revised in 2018 and again in 2020 with the help of Anika Fajardo.

 Beck Tench is an independent educator, illustrator, storyteller, and technologist.
 She collaborates with organizations and individuals to create projects that amplify the authentic and necessary human elements of living and working in the world.
 Her role in the project is to bring her experience as an educator, a “practicer,” and as a coach for other people’s technology adoption to the content, design, and feeling of the Wanderway course.

-Sarah Lutman is the principal of Lutman & Associates, a consulting and project development enterprise that collaborates with philanthropic, cultural, and public media organizations nationally.
+Sarah Lutman is the principal of 8 Bridges Workshop (formerly Lutman & Associates), a consulting and project development enterprise that collaborates with philanthropic, cultural, and public media organizations nationally.
 She had the idea of creating this course, built its structure, and collaborated on its content development with Beck and Jessica, providing editorial direction and project management.

-Anika Fajardo is an Associate at Lutman & Associates and a writer, editor, teacher, and former academic librarian.
-Anika worked with the team in 2018 to edit and refresh the course content to make Wanderway both more efficient and user-friendly.
+Anika Fajardo is an Associate at 8 Bridges Workshop and a writer, editor, teacher, and former academic librarian.
+Anika worked with the team in 2018 and again in 2020 to edit and refresh the course content to make Wanderway both more efficient and user-friendly.

 About the Wyncote Foundation